django-webtest/django-webtest/README.rst

 ``assertContains``, ``assertNotContains``, ``assertRedirects``) are also supported for WebTest responses.

+The session dictionary is available via ``self.app.session``, and has the content as django's native test client.

 Unlike django's native test client CSRF checks are not suppressed by default so missing CSRF tokens will cause test fails (and that's good).